Optimal Exploration of New Products under Assortment Decisions: Heterogeneous priors (Section )

 \subsection{Optimal policy under two Bernoulli-like priors (Proposition~\ref{prop:different_priors_bernoulli})}

-Let $\mathcal{I}(\mu, p_1, p_2, w_3,w_4)$ be the instance where the attraction parameter of entrant $i \in \{1,2\}$ equals $\frac{\mu}{p_i}$ with probability $p_i$ and $0$ otherwise, the incumbents have attraction parameters $w_3$ and $w_4$ with $w_3 > w_4$, and $h$ is the mean.
+Let $\mathcal{I}(\mu, p_1, p_2, w_3,w_4)$ be the instance where the attraction parameter of entrant $i \in \{1,2\}$ equals $\frac{\mu}{p_i}$ with probability $p_i$ and $0$ otherwise, the incumbents have attraction parameters $w_3$ and $w_4$ with $w_3 > w_4$, and the cold-start attraction parameter for each entrant is the mean, i.e., $\tilde{w}_1 = \tilde{w}_2 = \mu$.
 To prove Proposition~\ref{prop:different_priors_bernoulli}, the following lemma (proof in Appendix~\ref{appendix_subsec:proof_lemma_E9}) shows that when the prior upside probabilities $p_1$ and $p_2$ are smaller than $\frac{1}{6}$, exploring both entrants is not optimal.

 \begin{lemma} For any $\mu, p_1, p_2, w_3, w_4,$ with $p_1, p_2 \in (0, \frac{1}{6})$, $w_3 < \frac{\mu}{p_1}$, $w_3 < \frac{\mu}{p_2}$, $w_3 > 2\mu$, $w_3 > 4$ and $w_4 = \frac{w_3}{2}$, $\textsc{Reg}(\pi^{1}) < \textsc{Reg}(\pi^{1,2})$ under the instance $\mathcal{I}(\mu, p_1, p_2, w_3, w_4)$. \end{lemma}